English

 • As for Microsoft and Meta, their data centers primarily relied on 100G infrastructure.
 While Meta initially considered transitioning to 200G or 400G, the current focus remains on the 200G range due to substantial demand, reportedly exceeding one million units annually.

 • Microsoft had plans to upgrade to 400G last year but postponed the firmware or upgrade implementation due to internal deliberations and a slowdown in market demand.
-There are speculations that Microsoft might proceed with the 400G upgrade in the latter half of this year, although reconsideration due to AI factors or a leap to 800G is also plausible.
+There are speculations that Microsoft might proceed with the 400G upgrade in the latter half of this year, although reconsideration due to HPC factors or a leap to 800G is also plausible.

 Before NVIDIA's AI-related demands emerged, Google was at the forefront of numerical environments, swiftly advancing towards 800G, while Amazon settled at 400G, Meta at 200G, and Microsoft aimed for 400G but is yet to commence infrastructure development, representing the current landscape of existing data centers.